 - Keep case files to document for grantors’ reports.

-- Go through online tutorials for CASA Manager database during first month of hire.
+- Go through online tutorials for the CASA Manager database during the first month of hire.
 Keep CASA Manager updated on cases and advocates in coordination with other Advocate Coordinators.

 - Keep necessary and appropriate child records for each case, requesting documents for academic progress, physical health, mental health, and other related documents for child records in cases.

-- Knowledge of Microsoft 365 and SharePoint for case management and for sharing documentation and records with CASA Volunteer Advocates through email and uploading into electronic case file upon receipt.
+- Knowledge of Microsoft 365 and SharePoint for case management and for sharing documentation and records with CASA Volunteer Advocates through email and uploading into electronic case files upon receipt.

 - Assist CASA Volunteer Advocates and other staff in the completion of Victims of Crime Assessments and Client Outcome Survey Questionnaires for each case.
 Keep track of all monthly reports and documentation from Volunteer Advocates.
 Tally information quarterly for grant reports.